basileatsougan/desktop_cleaner/README.md

 Edit the path variable in the script to point to your Downloads directory (if it's different from C:/Users/scale/Downloads/).
 Run the script in your preferred Python environment.

+**python organize_downloads.py**

+# Customization

+**Adding More File Types**: To organize additional file types, simply extend the elif conditions in the script to include the new file extensions and folder names.
+Changing Folder Names: You can modify the folder names in the folder_names array to fit your preferences.
+License
+This project is open-source and available under the MIT License.

+#Contributing
+Feel free to submit issues or contribute improvements through pull requests.